wilsonify/wilsonify.github.io/content/recipes/BLENDED EARL GREY LATTES28.md

 minutes while you do something incredibly unproductive.
 If you let the tea steep too long it

-could taste bitter, so set a fucking timer.
+could taste bitter, so set a  timer.
 Take the bags out and stick all that in the fridge to

 cool down for at least 1.5 hours.